-Courses with five or more students enrolled are selected for the survey process.
+To further protect student anonymity, only courses with five or more students enrolled are selected for the survey process.
 Courses such as labs, practicums, and courses with fewer than five students are not surveyed.
-Professors are given a copy of the results at the end of the survey period.

 “I have ditched and replaced textbooks in two different courses based, in part, on feedback I received from student course surveys.
 This worked to my future students' benefit!”